+South Bucks

+University of The Third Age

+THE UNIVERSITY OF THE THIRD AGE

+Registered Charity No.1029873

-Sample U3A Data Protection Policy
+South Bucks U3A Data Protection Policy

-If you would like to use this policy, fill in the relevant information in the grey boxes and delete the yellow highlighted text

 Scope of the policy

-This policy applies to the work of       U3A (hereafter ‘the U3A’).
+This policy applies to the work of South Bucks U3A (hereafter ‘the U3A’).
 The policy sets out the requirements that the U3A has to gather personal information for membership purposes.
 The policy details how personal information will be gathered, stored and managed in line with data protection principles and the General Data Protection Regulation.
 The policy is reviewed on an ongoing basis by the U3A committee members to ensure that the U3A is compliant.
 This policy should be read in tandem with the U3A's Privacy Policy.

 Why this policy exists